-The Patrol Bureau is comprised of 50 members including the School Resource Officer, K-9 Unit, and an Administrative Assistant.
-The Bureau is supervised in 4 watches for 24 hour a day service.
-Each Watch Commander (Lieutenant) directs his personnel including a Sergeant and Corporal for best coverage in 6 zones over 13.2 square miles.
+The Patrol Bureau is the largest and most visible bureau in the department, comprised of 50 members including the School Resource Officer, K-9 Unit, and an Administrative Assistant, in addition to the uniformed patrol officers on the streets.
+The Patrol Bureau is divided into two watches, with a shift for day and night each to provide 24 hour a day service.
+Each Watch Commander (Lieutenant), under the supervision of the Patrol Bureau

+Captain, directs his personnel, including a Sergeant and Corporal per shift, for best coverage in 6 zones over 13.2 square miles.